Rajesh De

 Rajesh "Raj" De (born circa 1972) is an American lawyer and former U.S. government official who later became the managing partner for the Washington, D.C., office of the law firm Mayer Brown.
 During the presidency of Barack Obama, he served in three significant government roles—as Principal Deputy Assistant Attorney General in the Office of Legal Policy, as White House Staff Secretary, and finally as general counsel of the U.S. National Security Agency.

 Earlier in his career, he was counsel to the 9/11 Commission and assisted in drafting the 9/11 Commission Report and the legislation implementing recommendations of the Report.

 Early life and education

-De was born and raised near Philadelphia, Pennsylvania, the son of Indian American immigrants.
+De was born and raised near Philadelphia, Pennsylvania, the son of Indian Bengali immigrants.
 He received his bachelor's degree from Harvard College and earned his J.D. degree from Harvard Law School in 1999.
 His law school room-mate John P. Carlin also served in the Obama administration as chief of staff to FBI Director Robert Mueller, and later as Assistant Attorney General for the National Security Division.
 During law school, De clerked for Judge A. Wallace Tashima on the U.S. Ninth Circuit Court of Appeals in California.